vihugoos/whatsapp-bot/README.md

 ## About The Project

 <img src="" align="center" alt="Project Home Page">
-A bot for whatsapp to perform an automatic pre-service to the customer, automatically registering customers, opening and assigning solicitations to Liber employees.
+A bot for whatsapp to perform an automatic pre-service to the customer, registration of new customers, opening and assigning solicitations to Liber employees.
+Integration with Discord through Webhooks, to notify in real time when there are new customer solicitations and mark the responsible person, in addition to notifying new non-customer contacts and closing solicitations in the channel by inserting the service protocol.

 ### Built With